Elliott Smith

 Steven Paul Smith (August 6, 1969 – October 21, 2003), known as Elliott Smith, was an American musician and singer-songwriter.
-He was born in Omaha, Nebraska, raised primarily in Texas, and lived much of his life in Portland, Oregon, where he gained popularity.
+Raised primarily in Texas, he lived much of his life in Portland, Oregon, where he gained popularity in the 1990s.
 Smith's primary instrument was the guitar, though he also played piano, clarinet, bass guitar, drums, and harmonica.
-He had a distinctive vocal style characterized by his "whispery, spiderweb-thin delivery", and he often used multi-tracking to create vocal layers, textures, and harmonies that were usually finger picked and recorded with tape.
+His work was distinguished by his "whispery, spiderweb-thin" vocal style, his "artful chord changes," and his themes of "addiction, depression, and alienation.".
+The New Musical Express (NME) described him as a "widely adored singer-songwriter," who "touched countless lives with his compelling musicianship and lyricism."

 After playing in the rock band Heatmiser for several years, Smith began his solo career in 1994, with releases on the independent record labels Cavity Search and Kill Rock Stars (KRS).
 In 1997, he signed a contract with DreamWorks Records, for which he recorded his final two albums.
-Smith rose to mainstream prominence when his song "Miss Misery"—included in the soundtrack for the film Good Will Hunting (1997)—was nominated for the 1998 Academy Award for Best Original Song.
+Smith's song "Miss Misery", recorded for the film Good Will Hunting (1997), was nominated for the 1998 Academy Award for Best Original Song.

 A recovering heavy drinker and drug user, Smith was also diagnosed with attention deficit hyperactivity disorder (ADHD) and depression.
-His struggle with drugs and mental illness affected his life and work, and often appeared in his lyrics.
+His struggle with substances and mental illness affected his life and work, and often appeared in his lyrics.
 He died at his Los Angeles home from two stab wounds to the chest at age 34 in 2003.
 The autopsy evidence did not determine whether the wounds were self-inflicted.
-At the time of his death, Smith was working on his album From a Basement on the Hill, posthumously produced and released in 2004.
+At the time of his death, Smith was working on his album From a Basement on the Hill, which was posthumously produced and released in 2004.